partho-dev/CI-CD/Nexus-Artifacts.md

     - Restart the Docker Daemon - `systemctl restart docker`
     - verify the connectivity of client(Jenkins/Docker) & the Nexus - `sudo docker login -u admin 3.16.26.143:8091`
     - Enter the password set for the Nexus
+    - Note : Make sure to log out of Docker if the login test with the credentials are done to avoid potential security issues. `sudo docker logout 3.16.26.143:8091`

 - 4. Clone a github repo (Checkout stage)
     - `sudo git clone https://github.com/partho-dev/sample-code.git`

 - 5. Build the image (build stage)
     - `sudo docker build -t 3.16.26.143:8091/express .`
+    - `sudo docker build -t 3.16.26.143:8091/express:1.0 .` # For Prod, its good to use version in auto increment
     - Verify if the image creation successful - `sudo docker images`

 - 6. Push the image to Nexus Repo (Push the image to Repo)